lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

     await tcs.offset_azel(az=10, el=0, relative=True)
     await tcs.offset_azel(az=0, el=10, relative=True)
-    await tcs.offset_azel(az=0, el=10)
+    await tcs.offset_azel(az=0, el=10, relative=False)
     await tcs.slew_object("HD 164461")  # reset all offsets above

 Will result in a slew with no offsets.

 .. _user-guide-generic-telescope-control-operations-persistent-vs-non-persistent-offsets:

-Persistent vs Non-Persistent offsets
+Persistent vs Non-Persistent Offsets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to control whether offsets will persist between slews commands using the ``persistent`` flag.
+It is possible to control whether offsets will persist between slew commands using the ``persistent`` flag.
 By default offsets are non-persistent, e.g., ``persistent=False``.

+Persistent offsets are useful when there are offsets that need to propagate through different slews.

+For instance, the LATISS instrument in the Auxiliary Telescope contains a set of filters and gratings that will offset the images projected into the detector.
+In this situation we require the offset to be applied based on the instrument configuration, and this offset must persist through different slews.

 Furthermore, the ``relative`` flag also applies to ``persistent`` offsets.

-For example, the sequence of command bellow;
+For example, the sequence of command below;

 .. code:: python